USS Wisconsin (BB-64): Museum ship (1992–present)

-These conditions closely mirror the original three conditions that the Nation Defense Authorization Act of 1996 laid out for the maintenance of Wisconsin while she was in the mothball fleet.
-These conditions would be unlikely to impede a plan to turn Wisconsin into a permanent museum ship at her berth in Norfolk.
+These conditions closely mirrored the original three conditions that the Nation Defense Authorization Act of 1996 laid out for the maintenance of Wisconsin while she was in the mothball fleet.

 On 14 December 2009, the US Navy officially transferred Wisconsin to the city of Norfolk, ending the requirement for the ship to be preserved for possible recall to active duty.
 The US Navy had paid the city of Norfolk $2.8 million between 2000 and 2009 to maintain the ship.
 A formal ceremony transferring the ship to the city of Norfolk took place on 16 April 2010.
 Wisconsin was listed on the National Register of Historic Places on 28 March 2012.

+Visitors have included the crew of the Royal Navy's HMS Prince of Wales, who also volunteered to help clean and repaint Wisconsin while stationed in Norfolk during the WESTLANT 23 naval aviation trials in 2023.

 Awards

 Wisconsin earned five battle stars for her World War II service, and one for the Korean War.
 The ship also received the Combat Action Ribbon and Navy Unit Commendation for actions in the Korean War and Operation Desert Storm in 1991.
 She also received over a dozen more awards for World War II, the Korean War, and Operations Desert Shield and Desert Storm.